microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Sharing/README.md

 3. **CustomMessages.cs** shows how to communicate specific information across clients.
 4. **ImportExportAnchorManager.cs** shows how to create anchors and share them with other clients using the sharing service.
 5. **RemoteHeadManager.cs** draw cubes on remote heads of users joining the session.

+#### RoomAndAnchorTest.unity
+This test demonstrates how to create new rooms and anchors inside your application.
+It also demonstrates how to upload and download new anchors.

+1. Ensure to launch the sharing service using: HoloToolkit -> Launch Sharing service
+2. Enter the IP address displayed in the console window into the Server Address of the Sharing object.
+3. **RoomTest.cs** shows how to create, join, and leave rooms; also shows how to create and download anchors.

+#### SharingSpawnTest.unity
+This test demonstrates how to spawn sync objects in your scene and across your networked clients.

+1. Ensure to launch the sharing service using: HoloToolkit -> Launch Sharing service
+2. Enter the IP address displayed in the console window into the Server Address of the Sharing object.
+3. **PrefabSpawnManager.cs** enables you to store prefab references to use when spawning.
+4. **SpawnTestKeyboardSpawning** demonstrates how to spawn sync objects, as well as custom class types.

 ---
 ##### [Go back up to the table of contents.](../../../README.md)